Applications Now Open for Fencing the Gap Club Grants

 Your support has made a meaningful difference, and I look forward to applying what I’ve learned in upcoming competitions and future training.

 Any active USA Fencing member club in good standing may apply.
 Clubs must have no unresolved formal complaints or SafeSport violations and must be able to provide post-award reporting, including photos and a brief impact report.
+To qualify, clubs must meet at least two of the following five equity criteria:

 The club actively employs or is developing diverse coaching and leadership representation, including women and coaches of color in paid roles or a documented hiring plan.